 Again, dilute the instant coffee granules in the hot water.
 And again, you don’t HAVE to use the coffee if you don’t want to.
 You could use only water, of even milk or cream, if you preferred.
 But the coffee will do to your frosting exactly what it did to the batter.
 BAM!
 Double crazy intense chocolate explosion!
 I’m all for that!

-So place the melted chocolate, powdered sugar and about half the coffee (or water, or milk, or cream) in a large mixing bowl.
+So place the melted chocolate, butter, powdered sugar and about half the coffee (or water, or milk, or cream) in a large mixing bowl.
 Mix carefully with a wooden spoon or with an electric mixer ON LOW SPEED until the icing starts to come together.

 Add more coffee, about a teaspoon at a time…